 Just talk to people

 We went to an expat fair not really knowing what to expect.
 I mean, the idea that there are so many people who want to connect with people like us was a little confusing.
 But there they were: dentists, housing options, alcohol companies, agencies with the city, realtors, the list goes on and on!
 We met our friend Tiffany (an American) at this expat fair because she was working at the event.
 The funny thing for us was that she mentioned she didn’t have any American friends at the time.
 I feel like we meet so many Americans all the time!
 But making friends are a different story–not everyone you meet must become a big part of your life.
 That’s okay!
 Somehow we meet Tiffany and became friends, then we had Thanksgiving and Christmas together.
 I am very grateful for her friendship!
 Sometimes you just need someone a little more like you to talk to, you know?

 Special movie nights, interesting festivals (like wine!), World Pillow Fight Day, etc. are all fun events where you can be social, talk to people and build that new circle of friends.
 The key is to put yourself out there and in a position to see new people that you may not otherwise run into.
 You’ll be surprised at what might happen!

 I’ve never been a big sporty active person but I have many friends who are.
-What’s better than joining a running group, yoga class, dance workout, or even a bowling league?
+What’s better than joining a running group, yoga class, dance workout, or even a bowling league to make friends?
 You’ll get close to people pretty quickly if there’s something you can attend each week.
 Soon enough, you’ll be meeting up for juices and movies outside of your initial group with people you’ve really connected with.